ballerina-platform/module-ballerinax-sap.s4hana.sales/README.md

    the [Sold-to Party Assignment of Sales Scheduling Agreement - Read (A2X) v1.0.0](https://api.sap.com/api/API_SD_SA_SOLDTOPARTYDETN/overview).
    The service allows users to read sold-to party assignment of sales scheduling agreement master data.

+5. The `ballerinax/sap.s4hana.salesarea_0001` package provides APIs that enable seamless integration with the [Sales Area - Read (A2X) v1.0.0](https://api.sap.com/api/SALESAREA_0001/overview).
+The service allows users to read sales areas.

+6. The `ballerinax/sap.s4hana.api_sd_incoterms_srv` package provides APIs that enable seamless integration with the [Incoterm - Read (A2X) v1.0.0](https://api.sap.com/api/API_SD_INCOTERMS_SRV/overview).
+The service allows users to read incoterms defined in the system.

 ## Issues and projects

 The **Issues** and **Projects** tabs are disabled for this repository as this is part of the Ballerina library.
 To